• Organisation

 Details

 Greenplace was a government-run facility, established in Mosman Park in 1914 as an annexe of the Claremont Hospital for the Insane.
-It admitted female psychiatric patients, possibly including adolescents with intellectual disabilities.
-From 1946 until it closed in 1979, Greenplace was a hostel for female psychiatric patients.
+It admitted female psychiatric patients, and possibly also adolescents with intellectual disabilities.

-Greenplace was described in the ‘Report and Appendices of the Royal Commission in Lunacy’ in 1922 as being in a private house that had once been used as a hospital for ‘female inebriates’.
+Greenplace was described in the ‘Report and Appendices of the Royal Commission in Lunacy’ in 1922 as being in a private house that had once been used as a hospital for women considered to have issues with alcohol.

 When Greenplace was visited by the Royal Commission, there were 15 ‘quiet and convalescent’ female patients who did ‘a great deal of the housework and mending of clothes’.
-The house and its location overlooking the Swan River were said to be ‘charming’ but the access for patients was ‘somewhat difficult’.
-The house itself was ‘comfortable’ but needed ‘certain repairs’.
+The house and its location overlooking the Swan River were said to be ‘charming,’ however it was difficult for patients to access.
+The house itself was in need of repair, but still described as ‘comfortable’.
 The Commissioners thought Greenplace should and could take more and a greater variety of patients if ‘a better heating system and shower baths’ were installed.
+Greenplace closed in 1979.

 • From